ChronoSheets/ChronoSheets-CSharp-Client/docs/UserJobFavouritesApi.md

         public void main()
         {
             var apiInstance = new UserJobFavouritesApi();
-            var jobId = 56;  // int? | The ID of the Job
-            var xChronosheetsAuth = xChronosheetsAuth_example;  // string | The ChronoSheets Auth Token
+            var jobId = 56;  // int? | The ID of the Job for the Job Favourite you want to delete. var xChronosheetsAuth = xChronosheetsAuth_example;  // string | The ChronoSheets Auth Token

             try
             {
-                // Delete a job favourite
+                // Delete a job favourite.
+Requires the 'SubmitTimesheets' permission.
                 CSApiResponseBoolean result = apiInstance.UserJobFavouritesDeleteJobFavourite(jobId, xChronosheetsAuth);
                 Debug.WriteLine(result);
             }